 Leadership isn't just a word or a position.
 It's a practice.
 We have multiple programs that will allow you to develop your leadership skills while contributing to positive social change.
 Take a look at additional opportunities through M-LEAD, the University's leadership education resource.

-Learn more about the fellowship program.
+Learn more about the fellowship program here.

-Made possible by a generous gift from Scott MacDonald, the MacDonald Community Fellows Program provides a unique three-year fellowship for University of Michigan undergraduate students to receive funding while engaging in opportunities for community engagement, leadership development, and personal growth.
+Made possible by a generous gift from Scott MacDonald, the MacDonald Community Fellows Program provides an opportunity for past CLF recipients to extend their fellowship for an additional year.
 MacDonald Community Fellows will receive a $5,000 annual scholarship, in two disbursements per academic year.

 Learn more about the MacDonald Community Fellows program.

-- The Ginsberg Center Student Advisory Board voices the needs, concerns, and ideas of students as they relate to the mission and work of the Ginsberg Center.
+The Ginsberg Center Student Advisory Board voices the needs, concerns, and ideas of students as they relate to the mission and work of the Ginsberg Center.
 Through monthly meetings, the Board provides input to Ginsberg Center staff regarding programs, initiatives, and direction of the Center.
 Throughout their time on the Board, members remain active on campus, promote the ideals of the Ginsberg Center, and represent Ginsberg at the university and beyond.
 For more information on how to get involved click here.

 Community Engagement Opportunities